Anti-siphoning law: United States

 In recent years, a growing number of major domestic and international sporting events previously aired by free-to-air channels have migrated to pay-TV outlets.
 Since 2007, excluding the World Series, Major League Baseball's postseason playoffs have largely moved to cable, while ESPN airs the majority of bowl games of college football (including the College Football Playoff and National Championship, and those owned and operated by its subsidiary ESPN Events).
 Starting in 2025, all tennis Grand Slams are aired exclusively on pay television -- ESPN with the Australian Open, U. S. Open, and Wimbledon, and TNT with the French Open.
 The majority of regional broadcasts in major leagues are now shown primarily by regional sports networks (with relatively few or no games broadcast on local free-to-air TV unless it is either nationally televised or only aired over-the-air due to RSN rights conflicts.
-In 2021, a new television deal between the National Hockey League and Turner Sports will place three of the next seven Stanley Cup Finals exclusively on TNT during odd-numbered years (the others aired in even-numbered years will be aired by ABC).
+In 2021, a new television deal between the National Hockey League and Turner Sports will place three of the next seven Stanley Cup Final exclusively on TNT during odd-numbered years (the others aired in even-numbered years will be aired by ABC).
 In 2023, Major League Soccer shifted to a streaming-oriented broadcasting model, with all matches streaming on the Apple TV app and MLS Season Pass subscription, leaving a limited linear television package for Fox Sports.

 In 2023, the Phoenix Suns became the first team in the NBA to put all regionally televised games on free-to-air, with Gray Television stations in Arizona becoming the primary broadcaster starting in 2023.
 The Utah Jazz were the second to follow with a new syndication deal with KJZZ-TV and other Sinclair Broadcasting stations in Utah and the Mountain West areas.
 The Suns' local ratings rose 69% with the move to Gray and Jazz ratings rose 39% with the Sinclair local stations.
 Meanwhile, the Portland Trail Blazers, which uses an RSN for all games, had ratings crash 60% during the season.